National Robotics Engineering Center: NREC history

+National Robotics Engineering Consortium (NREC) at Carnegie Mellon was established in 1994 with help from a $2.5 million grant from NASA.

-In 1994, the Carnegie Mellon Field Robotics Center scientists realized that the mobile robotics field was mature enough for commercial application in agriculture, construction, mining, utilities, and other markets.
-Consequently, the National Robotics Engineering Consortium (NREC) was chartered with a mission to develop and transition robotic technology to industry and federal agencies.
-Original funding for the center included $2.5 million seed funding from NASA.
+In 1994, scientists at the Carnegie Mellon Field Robotics Center realized that the mobile robotics field was mature enough for commercial application in agriculture, construction, mining, utilities, and other markets.
+Consequently, the National Robotics Engineering Consortium (NREC) was chartered to develop and transition robotic technology to industry and federal agencies.
+Original funding for the center included $2.5 million in seed funding from NASA.

 In 1996, the organization moved to its current facility in Pittsburgh’s Lawrenceville neighborhood and was renamed the National Robotics Engineering Center.
 The NREC is housed in a renovated, 100,000-square-foot foundry building on a reclaimed industrial brownfield site.

+The NREC provided technical support to RedZone's development of Pioneer, an autonomous mapping and reconnaissance robot developed in 1997 to explore, map, and assess the Chernobyl Sarcophagus.

+The Robotics Academy was launched in 2000 and designed to help K-1 teachers use robots to teach science and mathematics.
+That same year, the NREC developed the Crusher, and autonomous off-road unmanned ground combat vehicle (UGCV), funded by DARPA and the United States Army.

+In February 2019, the NREC hosted the activation of the U.S. Army AI Task Force (A-AI TF).